dgroomes/github-pages-dynamic-viewer/wish-list.md

   in a certain pattern 5 times (hence 10=2*5).
 What's going on?
 The logs are so noisy it's hard to read.
 * De-react the `h3` tag
 * De-react the `div` tag
-* Defect.
+* IN PROGRESS Defect.
 The opted-in div tag ("directory-listing") is duplicated in the DOM.
 There should only be one.
 * Can we re-assign React.Component to the BaseComponent so that our app's components don't even have to change their `class ... extends` to use it and can just continue to use React.Component?